Blog

 1. Pay attention to detail.
 Sloppy practice often results from overlooking small details such as fingerings, articulations, dynamics, and rhythm.
 Pay close attention to these elements and strive for accuracy in every aspect of your playing.

 2. Slow It Down.
-Practicing slowly allows you to focus on …
+Practicing slowly allows you …

 Read more…